MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/utilities/callback.md

 # Event Callback

 The event callback represents the callback object used in [CdmCorpusDefinition.SetEventCallback(...)](../cdm/corpus.md#methods).
-This class only exists in C#.
+This class only exists in C# and TypeScript.

 ```
 public class EventCallback